National Indigenous Dance Forum (NIDF)

 Aboriginal Ballet Dancers of Australia Panel

-Co-convened by Marilyn Miller (founder of BlakDance) and David McAllister (Artistic Director Australian Ballet).
+Co-convened by Marilyn Miller (founder of BlakDance) and David McAllister (Artistic Director Australian Ballet), with panellists Mary Miller, Noel Tovey, Roslyn Watson, Lillian Crombie, Ella Havelka, Evie Ferris and Damian Smith.

-During NIDF 2017 Delegates identified the achievements of the Indigenous dance sector in Australia since Creating Pathways in 2005.
-The raw data is collated here.
+During NIDF 2017 Delegates identified the achievements of the Indigenous dance sector in Australia since our first gathering at Creating Pathways in 2005.
+Initial data is collated here.